IBM/sarama/examples/README.md

 #### Exacly-once transactional paradigm

 [exactly_once](./exactly_once) Basic example to use a transactional producer that produce consumed message from some topics within a Kafka transaction.
 To ensure transactional-id uniqueness it implement some **_ProducerProvider_** that build a producer using current message topic-partition.

+#### Load-aware sticky consumer

+[consumer_load_aware](./consumer_load_aware) demonstrates the `SubscriptionUserDataProvider` interface: a `LoadAwareSticky` strategy wraps the built-in sticky assignor and injects a fresh load sample (CPU%, in-flight count) into each JoinGroup's subscription metadata.